The One (video)

 Michael Jackson: The One is the DVD release of a CBS special that aired in January 2004.
-Released by Epic Records, it includes interviews with other celebrities about Jackson's influence on music and pop culture, and also contains clips from Jackson's previous music videos.
+Released by Epic Records, it includes interviews with other celebrities (including Beyoncé, Pharrell Williams, and Quincy Jones) about Jackson's influence on music and pop culture, and also contains clips from Jackson's previous music videos.
 It was certified Gold in the US five months after release, with shipments amassing 50,000 units by that point.
 The certification body of the US—the RIAA—recognizes the DVD as an official Michael Jackson production.
 It was also released on Video CD format, in several Asian countries such as India and Thailand.